 You could of course use our services instead, but we like to give you a choice!

 In this article I want to start by focusing on the key mistake that most would-be WordPress theme designers make when it comes to working with the WordPress theme template hierarchy, then go on to give you a broad overview of how WordPress themes should come together.

 The Biggest Secret About WordPress Theme Development

-Despite all the apparent complications with WordPress theme development, creating your own WordPress theme can be as simple as you want it to be.
+Whether you need a one-page theme for a corporation, or a multi-page website for a lawyer, creating your own WordPress theme can be as simple as you want it to be.